grafana/grafana/contribute/style-guides/e2e-plugins.md

 The `yarn e2e:playwright` command runs all Playwright tests.
 Optionally, you can provide the `--project mysql` argument to run tests in a specific project.

 The `yarn e2e:playwright` script assumes that you have Grafana running on `localhost:3000`.
-You may change the host by supplying environment variables.
+You can change the host by supplying environment variables.
 For example:

 - `HOST=127.0.0.1 PORT=3001 yarn e2e:playwright`